uhlryk/check-complex-types/README.md

 ```

-#### INTERFACE(interfaceOptions)
+#### INTERFACE(interface)
-for checking if tested object has interface properties with correct types interfaceOptions is an object with property names and description
+for checking if tested object has interface properties with correct types interface is an object with property names and description

 example
 ```javascript